mgechev/blog.mgechev.com/_drafts/angular2-viewchildren-contentchildren-difference-viewproviders.md

 </todo-app>
 ```

+### Basic Content Projection with `ng-content`

-Notice the last element in the template declaration of the todo component: `<ng-content select="footer"></ng-content>`.
+Now lets switch back to the `todo-app` component's definition for a second.
+Notice the last element in its template: `<ng-content select="footer"></ng-content>`.
 With `ng-content` we can grab the content between the opening and closing tag of the `todo-app` element and project it somewhere inside of the template!
+The value of the `select` attribute is a CSS selector, which allows us to select the content that we want to project.
 For instance in the example above, the `footer` will be injected at the bottom of the rendered todo component.

 We can also skip the `select` attribute of the `ng-content` element.
 In this case we will project the entire content passed between the opening and closing tags on the place of the `ng-content` element.

+There are two more components which are not interesting for our discussion so we are going to omit their implementation.
 The end result of the application will be as follows:

 ![](../images/todo-app-sample.gif)

 ### ViewChildren and ContentChildren

 And yes, it was that easy!
-Now we already can define what **view children** and **content children** are.
-The children element which are directly composed by given component inside of its template are called **view children**.
-On the other hand, elements which are put between the opening and closing tags of the host element of given component are called **content children**.
+Now we are ready to define what the concepts of **view children** and **content children** are. **The children element which are located inside of its template of a component are called *view children* **.
+On the other hand, **elements which are used between the opening and closing tags of the host element of given component are called *content children* **.

-This means that `todo-input` and `todo` could be considered view children of `todo-app`, and `footer` could be considered a content child.
+This means that `todo-input` and `todo` could be considered view children of `todo-app`, and `footer` (if it is defined as Angular 2 component or directive) could be considered as a content child.

 #### Accessing View and Content Children